 You start with the Left Lower Quadrant, slowly pushing in and quickly releasing pressure.
 Sean reports no pain.
 Left Upper Quadrant – no pain.
 Right Lower Quadrant – no pain.
 Right Upper Quadrant – Sean complains of pain when you push in.
 You push in again on the Right Upper Quadrant and Sean asks you not to push again.
 It hurts.

 Conclusion What is possibly wrong with Sean?
 Let’s evaluate the clues we discovered during our exam.

 Skin.
 The weather is 80 degrees F (27 C), 90% humidity and sunny.
 Sean has been working since 9 AM.
 His skin should be Pink, Warm and Moist.
 His skin is presenting Pale, Cool and Moist.
 Sean is vasoconstricted.
 This is your first clue that something is wrong.

 Last In/Last Out.
 Sean has been drinking all day, so he is probably not dehydrated.
 However, he reports that he began to feel nauseous and began feeling a sharp pain in his upper right back near the shoulder.
 That is your second clue that Sean may have a serious illness.

 Physical Exam.
-In Wilderness First Aid and Urban and Disaster First Aid we teach that anytime a patient complains of nausea and/or abdominal tenderness, perform a physical exam of the abdominal area.
+In our Wilderness First Aid courses, we teach that anytime a patient complains of nausea and/or abdominal tenderness, perform a physical exam of the abdominal area.
 Divide the abdominal area into four quadrants that are created by drawing a vertical and horizontal line that intersects at the patient’s belly button.
 Then gently push into each quadrant and quickly release pressure.
 If the patient complains of any pain then the patient needs to seek definitive medical care.